intelligent-environments-lab/ProfileClustering/README.md

 1. Data collection

 - With multiple data sources (i.e., UTEXAS, MIT, PECAN, IRELAND, GENOME, ...), we choose .hdf5 data format to deal with a large size dataset.
 All the raw datasets are uploaded externally due to the limitation of uploading size.
-The transformation process is described in this Jupyter notebook ([Transformation(csv > hdf5)](Transformation Code.ipynb)).
-After running transformation code, we would get a complete hdf5 file for the whole dataset, and this dataset has 4 attributes (i.e., location, industry, sub-industry, primary space usage, SQFT)
+The transformation process is described in this Jupyter notebook ([Transformation(csv > hdf5)](Transformation_Code.ipynb)).
+After running transformation code, we would get a complete hdf5 file for the whole dataset, and this dataset has 4 attributes (i.e., location, industry, sub-industry, primary space usage, SQFT, EUI)

 2. Preprocessing